 False: The medical recommendation (from doctors and scientific evidence) is that women should be encouraged to breastfeed, including those who smoke cigarettes.
 You or your partner may disagree, but please understand that the benefits of breastfeeding are so good that they outweigh the risk of the tiny amounts of nicotine or cotine in breastmilk of smokers.
 Babies of mothers who smoke are more likely to get respiratory (breathing) infections, and also have a higher risk of SIDS.
 Babies of mothers who breastfeed are protected against respiratory infections, and also have a lower risk of SIDS.
 So mothers who have not yet been able to quit smoking SHOULD DEFINITELY BREASTFEED because it helps the baby.
-It is always a good idea for your own health to quit smoking (1-800-QUIT-NOW for coaching and free nicotine replacement) - see your doctor for help and ask your partner and family for positive support.
+It is always a good idea for your own health to quit smoking-see your doctor for help and ask your partner and family for positive support.